-- Abortion drugs - Allergy serum and extracts administered by injection - Any services related to the dispensing, injection or application of a drug - Biological liquids and fluids - Cosmetic drugs - Medications or preparations used for cosmetic purposes - Compound prescriptions containing bulk chemicals that have not been approved by the U.S. Food and Drug Administration (FDA), including compounded bioidentical hormones - Devices, products and appliances, except those that are specifically covered - Dietary supplements including medical foods - Drugs or medications: - Administered or entirely consumed at the time and place it is prescribed or dispensed - Which do not, by federal or state law, require a prescription order (i.e. over-the-counter (OTC) drugs), even if a prescription is written, except where stated in the Eligible health services under your plan Outpatient prescription drugs section - That includes the same active ingredient or a modified version of an active ingredient - That is therapeutically equivalent or a therapeutic alternative to a covered prescription drug unless a medical exception is approved - That is therapeutically equivalent or a therapeutic alternative to an over-thecounter (OTC) product unless a medical exception is approved - Provided under your medical benefits while an inpatient of a healthcare facility - Recently approved by the U.S. Food and Drug Administration (FDA), but which have not yet been reviewed by Aetna's Pharmacy and Therapeutics Committee - That includes vitamins and minerals unless recommended by the United States Preventive Services Task Force (USPSTF) - For which the cost is covered by a federal, state or government agency (for example: Medicaid or Veterans Administration) - Not approved by the FDA or not proven to be safe and effective - That are drugs or growth hormones used to stimulate growth and treat idiopathic short stature unless there is evidence that the member meets one or more clinical criteria detailed in our preauthorization and clinical policies - Duplicative drug therapy (e.g. two antihistamine drugs)
+- Abortion drugs - Allergy serum and extracts administered by injection - Any services related to the dispensing, injection or application of a drug - Biological liquids and fluids - Cosmetic drugs - Medications or preparations used for cosmetic purposes - Compound prescriptions containing bulk chemicals that have not been approved by the U.S. Food and Drug Administration (FDA), including compounded bioidentical hormones - Devices, products and appliances, except those that are specifically covered - Dietary supplements including medical foods - Drugs or medications: - Administered or entirely consumed at the time and place it is prescribed or dispensed - Which do not, by federal or state law, require a prescription order (i.e. over-thecounter (OTC) drugs), even if a prescription is written, except where stated in the Eligible health services under your plan - Outpatient prescription drugs section - That includes the same active ingredient or a modified version of an active ingredient - That is therapeutically equivalent or a therapeutic alternative to a covered prescription drug unless a prescription drug exception is approved - That is therapeutically equivalent or a therapeutic alternative to an over-thecounter (OTC) product unless a prescription drug exception is approved - Provided under your medical benefits while an inpatient of a healthcare facility - Recently approved by the U.S. Food and Drug Administration (FDA), but which have not yet been reviewed by Texas Health + Aetna Health 's Pharmacy and Therapeutics Committee - That includes vitamins and minerals unless recommended by the United States Preventive Services Task Force (USPSTF) - For which the cost is covered by a federal, state or government agency (for example: Medicaid or Veterans Administration)